Who couldn't resist going to Safari World in Bangkok? It would have to be on top of your list for a fabulous fun filled

 Because there are so many avenues to explore here, you are bound to find some, if not all the activities, a real treat.
 And if you are an adult, why not pretend to be a kid for the day and have some fun.

 And the other is a Marine Park where several shows are performed on a daily basis including a simulated James Bond spy action stunt show, a cowboy stunt show straight out of a Hollywood movie set and a dolphin show, to name but a few.

-Booking your tour from this page (at no extra cost to you) would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I might continue giving you more Thailand travel information.
+Booking your tour from this page (at no extra cost to you) would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I can continue giving you more Thailand travel information.